Resourcecode-project/py-resourcecode/README.md

 Whenever possible, we will try to add new functionalities to  `resourcecode` package depending on user's needs and feedbacks.
 Proposed functionalities are tracked with issues, so please have a look to see what are the plans.

-If you plan to develop new functionalities, you can fork the repository on GitLab to work on the patch.
+If you plan to develop new functionalities, you can clone the repository to work on the patch.
 Get in touch with the maintainer to refine and prioritize your issue.

 ## Licensing